-Cleanaway's Sustainability Report sets out more detailed information in relation to these risks and the key sustainability issues facing the Company, including actions to be taken during the current financial year.
+Cleanaway's FY23 Sustainability Report sets out more detailed information in relation to these risks and the key sustainability issues facing the Company, including actions to be taken during the current financial year, across our three sustainability pillars of people, planet and prosperity.

-The Company issued its FY22 Sustainability Report in September 2022, which continues to reference the Global Reporting Initiative (GRI) 2021 Standards and report metrics that are consistent with the Sustainability Accounting Standards Board (SASB) Industry Standard for Waste Management.
+The Company issued its FY23 Sustainability Report in September 2023, which continues to reference the Global Reporting Initiative (GRI) 2021 Standards and report metrics that are consistent with the Sustainability Accounting Standards Board (SASB) Industry Standard for Waste Management.
 Scope 1 and 2 greenhouse gas emissions are reported in accordance with the National Greenhouse and Energy Reporting Scheme.

-Cleanaway reports climate change risks in accordance with the Taskforce on Climate-related Financial Disclosures (TCFD) framework as set out in the 2022 Sustainability Report.
+The FY23 Sustainability Report also sets out disclosures in relation to climate change and governance in accordance with the Taskforce on Climate-related Financial Disclosures (TCFD) framework.
 Cleanaway has developed a multi-year plan to improve management and disclosure of climate related risks and opportunities.